OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 The oneadmin password can be obtained in `onefemenu`, in the option `show_oneadmin_pass`

 {{< alert title="Length of `oneadmin` password" color="success" >}}
 `oneadmin` default password is 32 hex chars long (128 bits of entropy).
-It's recommended to create another users to work with OpenNebula and let oneadmin user only for administrative tasks.
+It's recommended to create another user to work with OpenNebula and let oneadmin user only for administrative tasks.
 {{< /alert >}}

 **Networking**

-The ISO PoC networking comes with no networks added, but FRR is configured to add BGP-EVPN so VXLANs should work for internal communication.
+The ISO deployment does not automatically configure virtual networks.
+Instead, FRR is configured to add BGP-EVPN so VXLANs should work for internal communication.
 VXLAN is a technology that allows isolation between Virtual networks, depending on an identifier between 1 and 16777215.

 That means that a virtual network over VXLAN can be created from the web interface, selecting the type VXLAN, setting up the physical device for the package transit, and filling the contextualization of the network (address, gateway, etc.).